MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/compat/custom-reporting-and-database-schema-reference-for-telemetry-dashboard.md

 > [!NOTE]
 > - Support for Windows 7 and Windows Server 2008 R2 ended on January 14, 2020.
-> - As of January 14, 2020, Microsoft 365 Apps for enterprise isn’t supported on Windows Server 2012 or Windows Server 2012 R2.
+> - Microsoft 365 Apps for enterprise isn’t supported on Windows Server 2012 or Windows Server 2012 R2, as of January 14, 2020.

 ### To create a custom report